 Hearthstone, the deck-building phenomenon by Blizzard, sees continuous success and support among its fans.

-There’s a lot to unpack if you’re looking to take Hearthstone Arena seriously in competitive, ranked matches.
+There’s a lot to unpack here if you’re looking to take Hearthstone Arena seriously in competitive, ranked matches.

 To ease this, we’ve compiled a tier list that ranks the classes (deck builds) from best to worst.

-A description and an overview of each class’s best cards are also provided to help you further.
-Let’s dive right into the list.
+Each class is unique, but certain builds have an objective advantage over the others.
+A description and overview of the best cards in each class are also provided to help you further.

 Table of ContentsShow